3 Solutions For Rough Running & Non-Starting Lawn Mowers

 Sputtering?
 Surging?
 Won’t even start?

 You bought a lawn mower to maintain a well-kept yard.
-So it’s frustrating when it runs rough or doesn’t start at all, and you feel helpless as the grass is given that much more time to grow.
+So it’s frustrating when the engine runs rough or doesn’t start at all, leaving you helpless as the grass is given that much more time to grow.
 It almost feels like your lawn and mower made a secret pact behind your back, and this is their way of mocking you.

-Take back control of your yard by troubleshooting the three most common reasons your lawn mower runs rough or simply won’t.
+Take back control of your yard by troubleshooting the three most common reasons your lawn mower runs rough or simply won’t start.
 After all, you are the master and commander of your domain.
 Not your outdoor power equipment.

 1. Fixing Fuel-Related Issues